inveniosoftware/invenio/README.rst

 that it will be useful, but without any warranty.
 There is a possibility to get commercial support in case of interest.

-Invenio runs on Unix-like systems and requires MySQL database server and Apache/Python web application server.
+Invenio runs on Unix-like systems and requires Python/Flask web application server, MySQL, PostgreSQL or SQLite database server, Elasticsearch for information retrieval and Redis for caching.
 Please consult the INSTALL file for more information.

 Happy hacking and thanks for flying Invenio.